-While out raking leaves I had a flashback to last fall when I was getting calls and emails from Dale about his college experience and frustrations.
+While out raking leaves I had a flashback to last fall when I was getting calls and emails from our son about his college experience and frustrations.
 He reported the positives and was really trying to make the most of his choice, but the underlying feeling was that he needed something different.

 Of course, the first reaction my husband and I had, and anyone we talked with, was that he just needed a different school.
 Initially we kept emphasizing all the reasons he should stay in school, finish the year, and look for places to transfer.